 - Earn a Ph.D. in Psychology or a Doctor of Psychology (Psy.D.) degree.

 - Complete clinical experience.
-In most cases, that includes an internship and one to two years of supervised professional experience.
+In most cases, that includes an internship.
+Also, one to two years of supervised professional experience.

 - Earn licensure.
 Check your state’s requirements to learn more.
 You can do so at the Association of State and Provincial Psychology Boards.

-- Pursue continuing education courses.
+- Pursue continuing ed courses.
 In some states, you’ll need continuing education to maintain your license.

 What Jobs Can You Get with a Masters Degree?

 Your graduate degree could be a step toward a career in Psychology.
 Or other areas, like social services.
 Most Counseling Psychologists must earn a doctoral degree in Psychology.
-These professionals help people understand and manage personal challenges.
+These pros help people understand and manage personal challenges.
 They guide patients through issues at home, work, or the community.
-And, they help patients access the strengths and resources they need to live more fulfilling lives.
+Some techniques they use include group counseling.
+And cognitive behavioral therapy.

 Popular Counseling Psychology Degrees in Illinois

 Counseling Psych degrees are reported by NCES under the category of Psychology.
-Let’s look at the most recent update of the data (2009/10), across the U.S, there were 32,762 Psychology degrees awarded to graduate students.
+Let’s look at the most recent update of the data (2009/10).
+Across the U.S., there were 32,762 Psychology degrees awarded to grad students.
 The majority (82%) of these programs were at the Master’s level.

-If your career goal is to become a Counseling Psychologist, you may need to earn a doctorate.
-PhD in Counseling Psychology programs often use a scientist-practitioner model.
-Candidates explore the science of psychology and even conduct research.
-They also study professional skills needed to work with patients.
-These include communicating effectively, performing interventions, and understanding diversity.
+If your goal is to pursue a career as a Counseling Psychologist, you may need to earn a doctorate.
+PhD programs in this field often use a scientist practitioner model.
+Candidates may do the following:

 A PhD program covers more than a Master’s program.
 It may also be a standard for earning psychology licensure, depending on your state.
-Some PhD programs need candidates to have earned a Master’s degree in psychology, counseling or a related field.
+Some PhD programs need you to have earned a Master’s degree, first.
+Usually that’s in psychology, counseling or a related field.
 Others accept students with a Bachelor’s degree.

 What Are the Requirements for a Master’s in Counseling Psychology Degree?

 Most master’s programs in this field need between 30 and 50 credits of coursework.
 Or more.
 Expect to take courses on both the theory and practice of counseling.
-You’ll study how to assess people in different contexts – like families and groups.
-You’ll learn about mental health disorders like depression and anxiety.
-And, you’ll explore evidence-based treatments to help patients work through their challenges.
+You’ll study how to assess patients.
+And work with families and groups.
+You’ll learn about mental health disorders.
+Such as, depression and anxiety.
+And, you’ll explore evidence based treatments.
+Common courses include:

-- Counseling Theory and Techniques.
-Expect to take one or more courses that delve into the how and why of counseling.
-Case-studies and role-playing may help you learn techniques for working with patients.
+- Counseling Theory.
+Expect to take courses that delve into the how and why of counseling.
+Case studies and role playing may help you learn ways to work with patients.

-- Legal and Ethical Issues in Counseling Psychology.
-Many programs offer a course on professional standards, laws, and ethics.
-You may study issues like patient confidentiality, licensure, and mental health laws.
+- Legal and Ethical Issues.
+Many programs offer a course on standards, laws, and ethics.
+You may study issues like patient confidentiality.
+And other laws that keep patients safe.

-Finally, most Master’s programs also include a practicum and one or more internships.
+Finally, most Master’s programs also include a practicum.
+And, one or more internships.
 The goal is for students to gain supervised experience.
 Of course, the process of becoming a licensed professional counselor does not end there.
 Check with your state to learn about next steps after graduate school.

 What Should I know About APA Accredited Programs?

 - Council on Social Work Education (CSWE).
-CSWE accredits baccalaureate and Master’s programs in Social Work.
-Roles such as Clinical Social Worker may call for a Master’s in Social Work from an accredited program.
+CSWE accredits bachelor and Master’s programs in Social Work.
+Roles such as Clinical Social Worker may call for a Master’s in Social Work.
+This should come from an accredited program.

 - Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP accredits Master’s and doctoral programs in Counseling.